Food is the ultimate diplomat.

 The very notion of sharing a meal with someone suggests dialogue, communication, and communion.
 A business deal sealed over a traditional multi-course kaiseki in Japan; a Friday night Shabbat dinner at a hostel rooftop in Tel Aviv; a walking food tour of Binondo—these are just some of the extraordinary ways food unites people, a reminder that we’re more alike than different.

-In the realm of social action, food can also be a great platform to round up a community to do a good cause.
+In the realm of social action and goodwill, food can also be a great platform to round up a community to do a good cause.
 From restaurants collaborating with charities for donation contributions to cafes cutting out the middlemen in the hope of allowing coffee farmers to earn more, a lot of civic-oriented dining and drinking are taking place these days.

 It’s a trend that’s gaining traction in the local dining scene where—while it’s not unusual to see chefs dish out time, skills, and ingredients for charity-led events—there’s a growing number of entrepreneurs building food businesses largely around personal advocacies.
 It’s a budding movement that hopefully more people will not only take inspiration from but more importantly partake in.